squeeton/the-dim/~Sessions/2025-07-09 Session Note.md

 anya finally burnt it out.

 just before we got to town we met a lyrebird and bought all her healing potions.

+[[Sifter Jan]] sent people to harmire and she corroborated our story. we went to the [[Undercroft]] and saw some curse bags. turned in the chest to [[Waurgrim]] he promised to teach us. he told us our kua toa gems were inert and now just jewels.

+tattoos make people uncomfortable as well as writing those devoted to the old gods made their followers mark their body, [[Waurgrim]] gave each of us a book for when we finished learning to read. we are currently in the middle of downtime. about to set off for [[The Bastards]] we read the books and they gave us bonus' to attributes.